milos-aleksic/Docs/docs/DownloadPro/configuration.md

 This allows you to limit the extensions of files to those, indicated here.
 The default (bmp|gif|jgp|jpeg|png) will only allow files with these extensions to be uploaded.
 You can add, remove or replace this list if needed.
 Separate multiple file extensions with a 'pipe' `|` character (no spaces).

 - **File Directory Path**.
 Relative path to file directory.
-Defaults to 'images' or Media Manager Files Folder Path value if left blank, started with variable or Joomla prohibited folder and no External Integration set.
+Defaults to the standard 'images' folder of Joomla or Media Manager Files Folder Path value if left blank, started with variable or Joomla prohibited folder and no External Integration set.

 	The following variables can be used to create dynamic paths: